KseniaBittner/DSM2DTM/README.md

 # DSM2DTM: Swiss Public Dataset for Digital Terrain Model Generation
 DSM2DTM is a research project conducted by the Photogrammetry and Image analysis department at German Aerospace Center (DLR).
 This repository contains dataset we used for training, validation and testing in our pablication "DSM2DTM: An End-to-End Deep Learning Approach for Digital Terrain Model Generation", ISPRS Geospatial Week 2023.
+Originally, the data is provided by the Federal Office of Topography of Switzerland and is freely available on the [Swisstopo Portal](https://www.swisstopo.admin.ch/en/geodata.html).

 <p align="center">
   <img src="https://github.com/KseniaBittner/DSM2DTM/blob/main/img/FribourgMountain_DSM.jpg" alt>